Blissgig/Easy-Road-3D-ECS-Traffic/README.md

 ------------------------------
 I now have a testbed available: http://blissgig.com/downloads/ER3D_DOTS_Traffic.zip

 You will need to download and import the Easy Roads 3D from the Unity Store right after you open this project.
-You will also need the current version of Easy Roads 3D:  https://easyroads3d.com/v3alpha.php
+You will also need the current alpha version of Easy Roads 3D:  https://easyroads3d.com/v3alpha.php  It contains the code that has lane data.

 ------------------------------
 This code is designed for a hover car game I am creating.
 Because I wanted to have autos at multiple heights ("Levels") and wanted the scene to feel filled with autos, not just one or two, hear and there.
 I am also creating this game for VR, so frame rate is a REAL concern.